idoheo/symfony2_vagrant/README.md

 - 1083 - Mongo Management studio
 - 1084 - Redis Commander
 - 1085 - Git Web UI (only starts if git is initialized at web source)
-- 1088 - Pinba GUI (Php profiling)
+- 1088 - Pinba GUI (Php profiling) (pinba is disabled by default, not recommended at the moment)
 - 1089 - CodeBox